 The bloggers who were truly making it weren’t just sharing about their trips.

-They were sharing with purpose and they were growing a community around a clear mission, crafting content that fulfilled this mission and they were offering products and services that even further fulfilled this mission.
+They had a blog planning template in mind and were sharing with purpose and they were growing a community around a clear mission, crafting content that fulfilled this mission and they were offering products and services that even further fulfilled this mission.

 And this really has become the heart of everything I do in my business and everything I teach in my online courses, when I speak at conferences and on this podcast.